 Even the villains should be more than one-dimensional, simple figures of evil.
 Darth Vader had complexity and the tincture of a light side.
 Whether your readers ultimately sympathize with your characters or not; they still need to come across as real.

-Think about the people you know as well as figures in history or popular culture.
-Try to develop a rich psychological profile of your character based on your own empathetic understanding of people.
+Think about the people you know and figures in history or popular culture.
+Develop a rich psychological profile of your character based on your empathetic understanding of people.

-You can use our character development sheet guide to help you.
-Draw on your lifetime of experience with others to produce genuinely believable fantasy people.
+Draw on your experience with others to produce believable fantasy people.

 Give Them Flaws